Wuningson/password-generator/readme.md

 #### Link

-To link and make the "password-generator" command available run (sudo might be needed on Linux):
+To install dependencies, link and make the "password-generator" command available run (sudo might be needed on Linux):

 ```bash
 yarn start